 Pass the tag end of the line through the loop created between the eye and the wraps.

 Pass the tag end back through the second loop created between tag and standing sections.

-Moisten the knot with saliva and pull on the standing section of line to tighten the knot.
-With heavy monofilament or fluorocarbon it often helps to secure the hook or lure to a fixed object before pulling on the tag end.
+Moisten the knot and pull on the standing section to tighten the knot.
+With heavy monofilament or fluorocarbon, it helps to secure the hook or lure to a fixed object before pulling on the tag end.